hybridgroup/cylon-wiced-sense/README.markdown

-# Cylon.js For WicedSense
+# Cylon.js For WICED Sense

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for WicedSense.
+This repository contains the Cylon driver for the Broadcom WICED Sense Bluetooth LE development kit [http://www.broadcom.com/products/wiced/sense/](http://www.broadcom.com/products/wiced/sense/).

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon